abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *ibat; eum vasti circum gens umida ponti* 430
 | *exsultans rorem late dispergit amarum.*

+- *ardebat* from *ardeo, ardere, arsi, arsus* is 3rd singular imperfect active indicative, meaning to burn.
+- *sitientis Indos* the direct object of *torrens* because it's transitive, but *ardebat* is not.
+- *hauserat* from *haurio, haurire, hausi, haustus* is 3rd singular pluperfect active indicative, meaning t do draw up/out.
+- *arebant* from *areo, arere, arui* is 3rd plural imperfect active indicative, meaning to be dry/parched.
+To translate this as 'was being parched' feels shitty but...
+- *coquebant* from *qoquo, coquere, coxi, coctus* is 3rd plural imperfect active indicative, meaning to cook.
+- *ibat* from *eo, ire* is 3rd singular imperfect active indicative, meaning to go/walk.
+- *consueta antra* the direct object of *petens*.
+- *dispergit* from *dispergo, dispergere, dispersi, dispersus* is 3rd singular present active indicative, meaning to scatter/disperse.

-And now the Dog Star, fiercely parching the thirsty Indians, was ablaze in heaven, and the fiery Sun had consumed half his course; the grass was withering and the hollow streams, in their parched throats, were scorched and baked by the rays down to the slime, when Proteus came from the waves, in quest of his wonted cave.
-About him the watery race of the vast deep gamboled, scattering afar the briny spray.
+      Now Sirius, swiftly scorching the thirst Indians, was burning in heaven, and the fiery sun had drawn out his middle world (half his course); the grass was being parched, and the rays, having been made warm, were cooking the hollow rivers with dry necks to mud: when Proteus was walking out of the waves, seeking his accustomed caves; around him the damp exulting tribe of the vast sea scatter bitter dew far and wide.

 | *sternunt se somno diversae in litore phocae;*
 | *ipse, velut stabuli custos in montibus olim,*